NadieAishi/Lunaria/README.md

 ## Want to help?
 You can:
--Improve the interpreter or parser
+- Improve the interpreter or parser
 -Port Lunaria to other platforms (Android?
 WebAssembly?)
 - Add new language features (conditions, loops, etc.)
 - Create tutorials or guides